olssonm/identity-number/README.md

 }
 ```

-Of course, you can roll your own error messages:
+And of course, you can roll your own error messages:

 ``` php
 $validator = Validator::make($request->all(), [